DejaOS/dejaos.github.io/docs/basics/installation.md

    This is a VSCode extension.
 Search for `DejaOS IDE` in the VSCode Extensions Marketplace, or install directly via:
    👉 [DejaOS IDE Extension](https://marketplace.visualstudio.com/items?itemName=dxide.dxide)

-> Once installed, you'll see the DejaOS icon in the VSCode sidebar.
+> - Once installed, you'll see the DejaOS icon in the VSCode sidebar.
 Click it to access the project management interface.

 ![DejaOS IDE Extension UI](/img/dxide.png)

 ## ⚠️ System Support

-Currently, the development environment **only supports Windows**.
+Currently, the development environment **supports Windows,MacOS**.
-**macOS and Linux** are not yet supported.

 ---